HumanSignal/label-studio/docs/source/guide/start.md

 meta_description: Documentation for starting Label Studio and configuring the environment to use Label Studio with your machine learning or data science project.
 ---

-After you install Label Studio, start the server to start using it.
+After you install Label Studio, run the following command to start the server.

 ```bash
 label-studio start
 ```

-By default, Label Studio starts with a SQLite database to store labeling tasks and annotations.
-You can specify different source and target storage for labeling tasks and annotations using Label Studio UI or the API.
-See [Database storage](storedata.html) for more.
+By default, Label Studio starts with an SQLite database to store labeling tasks and annotations.
+You can specify different sources and target storage for labeling tasks and annotations using Label Studio UI or the API.
+For more information, see [Database storage](storedata.html).

 ## Command line arguments for starting Label Studio

 You can specify a machine learning backend and other options using the command line interface.
 Run `label-studio --help` to see all available options, or refer to the following tables.

-Some available commands for Label Studio provide information or start the Label Studio server:
+The following Label Studio commands provide information or allow you to start the Label Studio server.

 | Command |  Description |
 | --- | ---- |